ProjectEvergreen/greenwood/www/pages/getting-started/branding.md

 customElements.define('app-header', HeaderComponent);
 ```

 Phew!!
-What a journey, but now we have a our blog ready to go!
-The last step is to build  and host your project, so let's move on to the [next section](/getting-started/build-and-deploy/) and make it happen!
+What a journey, but now you have a blog ready to publish!
+The last step is to build  and host your project, so let's move on to the [build and deploy section](/getting-started/build-and-deploy/) and make it happen!